 Polling cloud APIs for configuration without understanding access patterns does not give the full-view needed to reduce permission to a least privilege model.
 Flat compliance checks don’t provide enough information to understand how a workload relates to other resources or how an identity with permission to use a key can then access data in another location.
 It is nearly impossible to know who or what can access a piece of data without modeling organization service controls policies, decoding and normalizing all of the possible cloud permissions, understanding resources statements, conditions, boundary conditions, group memberships, ACLs, and many more items.
 Doing a few API calls to regex match strings in JSON might get you past an auditor, but trying to understand how an attacker is going to exploit a workload requires a much deeper understanding of cloud platforms.

 With public cloud security, aspirations can be grand.
 The task is not just about finding mechanisms to ‘secure the cloud’ but to reimagine security so that the result is far superior to a traditional data center and enterprise network.
 This is definitely possible with public cloud.
 Set up appropriately, public cloud is remarkably well-instrumented.
 By coupling this visibility with access, privilege modeling and continuous monitoring, you can achieve a ‘zero-trust’ security model that was not possible before.

-Helping organizations better understand and manage cloud IAM policies and associated risks is some of what Sonrai’s Cloud Data Control platform can do.
+The Capital One Data Breach is a reminder that complexity stifles even the most sophisticated cloud teams.
+Helping organizations better understand and manage cloud IAM policies and associated risks is some of what Sonrai’s platform can do.
 Let us know if you would like to see for yourself.